SnootyMonkey/Falkland-CMS/doc/models.md

 	lein repl

-Include the models that you are going to use:
+Require the models that you are going to use:

 	(require '[fcms.models.base :as base])
 	(require '[fcms.models.item :as item])
+	(require '[fcms.models.category :as category])

-	-or, if you are doing devolpment on the code, use the reload flag-
+Or, if you are doing devolpment on the code, require them using the reload flag:

 	(require '[fcms.models.base :as base] :reload-all)
 	(require '[fcms.models.item :as item] :reload-all)
+	(require '[fcms.models.item :as category] :reload-all)

 List everything in the CMS (don't do this on a very full CMS!):

 	(base/all)

+Create a category:

+	(item/create-category {:name "media-type:wikipedia page" :parent "media-type:web page"})

 Create an item:

+  (item/create-item {:taxonomy ["media-type:video" "topic:fish"] :name "Amazing animals - Mudskipper" :creator "BBC Life episode", :url "https://www.youtube.com/watch?v=KurTiX4FDuQ"})

-	(item/create-item {:taxonomy ["media-type:web page" "topic:company"] :name "Apple" :creator ["Steve Jobs", ""], :url ["http://apple.com"]})
+	(item/create-item {:taxonomy ["media-type:web page" "topic:company"] :name "Apple" :creator ["Steve Jobs", "Steve Wozniak"], :url ["http://apple.com", "http://en.wikipedia.org/wiki/Apple_Inc."]})

 List all the items the CMS (don't do this on a very full CMS!):

 	(item/all)

 List all items of a particular taxonomy:

-	(item/all ["media-type:web page"])
+	(item/all [:taxonomy "media-type:web page"])

-	(item/all ["media-type:video" "topic:mudskippers"])
+List all items of an intersection of taxonomies:

+	(item/all [:taxonomy ("media-type:video" "topic:mudskippers")])

-Retrieve an item:
+Retrieve an item by its ID:

 	(base/retrieve "ec5d4c2028bdcd46d95affe6db038172")